 Branch Office VPN Tunnels

-The example configuration files also contain branch office tunnels defined to route traffic between the networks at each site.
+Create configuration files that contain branch office tunnels defined to route traffic between the networks at each site.

 To see the branch office VPN tunnels: